kellymilligan/app-kellymilligan-2017/README.md

-#Personal website 2017 revision
+# Personal website 2017 revision

 A major version/revision to 2016.
-New build system, new matrix math implementation, style tweaks, copy tweaks, new projects. :beer: :sunny:
+New build system, new matrix math implementation, new routig, visual tweaks, copy tweaks, updated projects :beer:

 ---